ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 # <a name="convert"></a>convert

 Explicitly convert the type of an expression.
+Can be used to pass values, in the required type, to an unprototyped function.

 ```
 float f = 2.5